-The cyclicity and separating properties are easily understood, at least for finite dimensional systems.
-Namely, cyclicity comes from the fact that (in finite dimensions) any equilibirum density matrix $e^{-\beta H_\s}$ has full range (is invertible).
+The cyclicity and separating properties are easily shown for finite dimensional systems.
+Namely, cyclicity comes from the fact that (in finite dimensions) any equilibirum density matrix $\e^{-\beta H_\s}$ has full range (is invertible).
 The separating property (which is the same as cyclicity relative to the commutant) comes about by a natural isomorphism between observables and operators commuting with observables ($X\otimes\bbbone_\s \leftrightarrow \bbbone_\s\otimes X$).
 Explicitly, from \eqref{39} we see that for any $k,l$,

 for $G_1=Z_{\s,\beta}^{1/2} e^{\beta E_l/2} |\phi_k\rangle\langle \phi_l|$ and $G_2=Z_{\s,\beta}^{1/2} e^{\beta E_k/2} |\phi_l\rangle\langle \phi_k|$.
 Hence in \eqref{42} we can reconstruct any basis element $\phi_k\otimes\phi_l$.
 By linear combination, given any $\Psi\in{\mathbb C}^N\otimes{\mathbb C}^N$, we can find $G'_1$ and $G'_2$ s.t. $\Psi = (G'_1\otimes\bbbone_\s)\Omega_{\s,\beta} = (\bbbone\otimes G'_2)\Omega_{\s,\beta}$.
-These properties carry over to equilibrium states of infinite dimensional (continuous mode) systems, with the only difference that exact equality might not be possible, but an arbitrarily accurate approximation of $\Psi$ can be achieved.
+These properties carry over to equilibrium states of infinite dimensional (continuous mode) systems, with the only difference that exact equality might not be possible, but an arbitrarily accurate approximation of $\Psi$ can be achieved \cite{BR}.

 {\em Dynamics of the purified state: the Liouvillian.\ } The uncoupled dynamics is generated by the Hamiltonian $H_0=H_\s+H_\r$, \eqref{2}, \eqref{3}.
-Its Heisenberg form $e^{\i t H_0} \big(G\otimes a^*(k)\big) e^{-\i t H_0} = \e^{\i t H_\s}Ge^{-\i t H_\s}\otimes e^{\i\omega(k) t} a^*(k)$ is implemented in the purification Hilbert space as follows.
+Its Heisenberg form $\e^{\i t H_0} \big(G\otimes a^*(k)\big) \e^{-\i t H_0} = \e^{\i t H_\s}Ge^{-\i t H_\s}\otimes \e^{\i\omega(k) t} a^*(k)$ is implemented in the purification Hilbert space as follows.
 Let $\Psi_0\in {\mathcal H}_{\rm ref}$ be the vector representing the state $\omega_0$.
 Then

 where $L_0$ is called the uncoupled Liouvillian, given by